 You’ll now have this…

-6. Center the handle on the non-zipper panel and topstitch each end in place with a barn door stitching pattern.
+Floor Pillows Step 7: Center the handle on the non-zipper pillow panel and topstitch each end in place with a barn door stitching pattern.
 You can either have the handle laying flat or you can scoot each end in a bit so the handle pops up.
 I think it’s a bit easier for little hands to grab if it’s sticking out some.

-9. Carefully pin your finished panel to the bottom piece.
-If it’s a bit too big or small your can adjust by changing your seam allowances from step 7.
+Floor Pillows Step 10: Carefully pin your finished panel to the bottom piece.
+If it’s a bit too big or small you can adjust by changing your seam allowances from step 7.
 If you measured carefully you should be good to go 🙂 Sew together right along the piping edge (I ended up using a 1/4″ seam allowance).

-10. Unzip your zipper at least 6″ and then sew on the top panel.
-Turn right side out through the zipper opening.
+Floor Pillows Step 11: Unzip your pillow zipper at least 6″ and then sew on the top panel of the pillow.
+Turn the right side out through the zipper opening.

-11. Cut your foam out using a serrated knife.
-I ended up using 2 layers of foam for each cushion.
+Floor Pillows Step 12: Cut your foam for the pillows out using a serrated knife.
+I ended up using 2 layers of foam for each pillow cushion.